andydonzelli/cs1951a-blog/index.md

 We were curious about how weather impacts the use of ride-sharing services.
 We decided to restrict our search to Brooklyn because this borough had the most uniform distribution of ride services.
 This choice mitigates problems related to class-imbalance and makes the analysis more straight-forward.

-The weather data for each hour of our two-month period was obtained from the DarkSky API.
+The weather data for each hour of our two-month period was obtained from the Dark Sky API.
 We recorded the following weather properties for each hour at Brooklyn’s geographic center:

 * Precipitation intensity (how much is it raining?)
 * Temperature